History and Mission

 In 1982, the station adopted a format of adult-contemporary music in the daytime hours, abandoning jazz in the afternoon hours.
 This eventually evolved into the station’s identity as “The Mint,” playing oldies rock.
 Around the same time, Mark Chapman began hosting the weeknight “Art of Sound” jazz program, which continued until 2008.
 “The Art of Sound” was replaced by “Notably Texan,” hosted by Matt Meinke, who started “Notably Texan” as a weekend program several years earlier.

 After moving away from National Public Radio programming in the mid-1980s, KETR has recently rejoined NPR and once again features “All Things Considered” and “Morning Edition,” among other NPR programs.
 KETR was one of the original stations carrying “Morning Edition” when it debuted in 1979.

 In recent years, under the guidance of station manager Jerrod Knight, KETR has conducted several highly successful membership drives and has aggressively moved in the direction of online and digital programming, with KETR.org and a new digital transmitter, which offers the opportunity to begin HD broadcasts in the near future.

 This information was compiled and penned by J.M.
 Dempsey.

 KETR is committed to providing Northeast Texas citizens and the Texas A&M University-Commerce community with entertaining, educational and informative programming.
-The station also serves as a learning environment for university students to pursue excellence in broadcasting.
+The station also serves as a learning environment for university students to pursue excellence in broadcasting and journalism.